 Aspirin Exacerbated Respiratory Disease

-Treat your chronic sinus inflammation with UT Physicians
+Get relief for chronic sinus inflammation from UT Physicians

-Aspirin exacerbated respiratory disease (AERD) is a chronic condition affecting the nose and lungs defined by the presence of asthma, recurrent nasal polyps, and inflammation of these sites triggered by nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, and naproxen.
+Aspirin exacerbated respiratory disease (AERD) is a chronic inflammatory condition affecting the nose and lungs.
+It consists of asthma, sinus disease with recurrent nasal polyps, and sensitivity to aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) that, when taken, lead to respiratory reactions.
 UT Physicians is a leader in treating AERD, offering the latest treatment options, including clinical trials.

 Take Our AERD Assessment